Savoy Cinema

 1 Burnt Oak Broadway,

-This Savoy Cinema located at Burnt Oak, a district of Edgware, opened on 29th June 1936 with Bobby Breen in “Rainbow on the River” and William Gargan in “Flying Hostess”.
+This Savoy Cinema is located in Burnt Oak, a district of Edgware, Middlesex in today’s northwest Greater London.
+It opened on 29th June 1936 with Bobby Breen in “Rainbow on the River” and William Gargan in “Flying Hostess”.
 It was a very impressive cinema, designed in an Art Deco style by architect George Coles.
-The entrance block had classical stone dressings surrounding a large window which was divided by stone pillars.
+The entrance block had Classical stone dressings surrounding a large window which was divided by stone pillars.
 The auditorium ran to the left of the entrance, parallel to the main Broadway.
 Seating was provided in stalls and balcony levels and the auditorium was equipped with a Christie 2Manual/7Ranks theatre organ which had previously been installed in the Rosevale Cinema, Partick, Glasgow, Scotland.
 The Savoy Cinema also had a cafe attached and played occasional variety turns on the stage to accompany the film programmes.

 The building was converted into a bingo club, which was the first to operate in London.
-It continues today as a Mecca Bingo Club and the building is well maintained and retains all the original decorative features.
+It continued as a Mecca Bingo Club and was a well maintained building retaining all the original decorative features.
+The Mecca Bingo Club was closed in October 2014 and plans were proposed to convert into flats.
+It sits vacant and boarded-up in October 2018.

-The Savoy is a Grade II Listed building.
+The Savoy Cinema is a Grade II Listed building.

 Recent comments (view all 4 comments)